patrickluvsoj/IntroToXamarinTestCloudCommands/README.md

 DRAFT:
 # Why are there two versions of very similar commands?
-For example, there is app.ScrollDown() and there is app.ScrollDownTo("something") Also there is app.ScrollDown() but also app.ScrollDown("CREATE", "linear_item")
+For example, there is app.ScrollDown() and there is app.ScrollDownTo("my_element") Also there is app.ScrollDown() but also app.ScrollDown("CREATE", "linear_item")

 Specificity and speed.

+So let's compare app.ScrollDown() vs. app.ScrollDownTo("something")

+If you just type app.ScrollDown() - it's easier to type out but it will only always scroll down a certain fixed amount down.
+You really don't have much control besides knowing it will will generally mimic a person scrolling down on a page.

+However, if you write app.ScrollDownTo("my_element") then it will scroll down until it finds the item which you specific in the quotes.
+In this case it will scroll down to a UI element labeled "my_element".